conner-mcnicholas/TradingDB/README.md

-??? from here until ???END lines may have been inserted/deleted
 # Guided Capstone

 Investment analysts want to better understand their raw quote data by referencing specific trade indicators which occur whenever their quote data is generated, including: